ros2/domain_bridge/doc/design.md

 With this information, the bridge can create a subscription using the same QoS settings for receiving data.
 The bridge can also create a publisher for the domain being bridged with the same QoS settings.
 In this way, for the single publisher case, the QoS settings are preserved from one domain to another domain.
+However, there are issues related to the *liveliness* policy as well as multiple publishers per topic that are discussed below.

 We must consider the scenario when the domain bridge starts *after* the publisher of a bridged topic becomes available.
 In this case, the bridge cannot know what QoS settings to use for the bridged topic.
 The solution is to have the bridge wait until a publisher becomes available before creating it's own subscription and publisher for that topic.

+#### Liveliness

+The liveliness QoS policy can either be set to "automatic" or "manual by topic".
+If it is "automatic", the system will use the published messages as a heartbeat to consider if the publishers node is alive.
+If it is "manual by topic", the node needs to manually call a publisher API to assert it is alive.

+This poses a problem for the domain bridge.
+If the liveliness of a publisher is "manual by topic", then the bridge cannot mimic the QoS behavior into another domain.
+It would require the bridge to know when the original publisher is asserting its liveliness (i.e. calling the publisher API).
+Since there is no mechanism in ROS 2 to get this information at the subscription site, the bridge cannot support "manual by topic" liveliness.
+Therefore, the bridge will always use "automatic" liveliness, regardless of the original publishers policy.

 #### Multiple publishers